Angela is an avid reader who studied English Literature in college. She has a passion for the written word and loves

 Once you find a good match, you need to make sure that the voice of your work fits the magazine.
 Check out a magazine's last three issues.
 Again you can find these at your local library or contact the publisher for back issues.
 You will first want to make sure that they haven't recently published an article similar to the one you wrote.
 Second, you want to make sure your article would fit well in this magazine, not just in content but also in tone, length, and depth.
 Children's magazines will require a little less intensity, whereas National Geographic would want a profound article that is substantially longer.

 Once you find the right publisher, you want to make sure that the editor listed is the current editor.
 Even if it's this year's market, people change jobs.
 I have gotten rejection letters solely stating, "This editor no longer works for us."
 They didn't even consider my work.
 Though I can understand why they probably figure if I didn't do my research to make sure the editor was the current one, then how do they know the rest of my research is going to be accurate.
 A few ways to double-check this is by looking at the latest issue of the magazine.
 In the front, there will be a list of editors.
 Try to find the editor that best fits what kind of article you are writing.
-If that doesn't' work, call the magazine and ask someone.
+If that doesn't work, call the magazine and ask someone.
 Chances are you will be able to reach someone.
-But if you call to make sure you get the correct spelling!
+But if you call, make sure you get the correct spelling!

-Another critical thing to keep in mind is how does the editor wants it sent.
+Another critical thing to keep in mind is how the editor wants it sent.
 If it does not list it in the Writer's Market, the preferred way, then call.
 If you're not sure, most today prefer e-mail.
 But just because it's email does not mean it needs to be any less casual.
 Still, make sure that the email is very professional.

 Next: Write the Query